GMABC Tech month launched

 “COVID-19 has had serious implications on companies and they were forced to evolve by turning to technology and IT for business sustenance.
 But currently, the Kasoa killing has brought a lot of negatives to technology and now, we want to educate and shed a positive light on tech.
 That is why we decided to bond with the reputable company like GMABC to celebrate the tech month”, he shared.

-Companies who want to be a part of the GMABC Technology month through one form of sponsorship or the other should contact the team on 0202222095 for further enquiries.
+Companies who want to be a part of the GMABC Technology month through one form of sponsorship or the other to contact the team on 0202222095 for further enquiries.

 Visit www.yfmghana.com, www.happyghana.com, and www.etvghana.com for more details on the GMABC Technology Month.